csusbdt/air/README.md

-# Notes on Adobe Air
+# Hello Adobe AIR

-The purpose of this repository is to keep a record of my research and experimentation on developing applications that run in Adobe AIR.

-The _hello_ project is currently under construction (75% complete).

-I am in the process of converting scripts to ant build files.
+This project illustrates one way to setup an application development project that uses a common code base written in Action Script and runnable in both desktop and mobile computers by utilizing the Adobe AIR runtime.
+All build operations are performed using Ant.

+This project currently supports OS X only.

 ## Captive AIR runtime